 Temple Baptist Church’s Deaf Choir during this year’s Mission Conference

-Using historically successful methods, we present reliable phonics in a logical, highly consistent manner that eliminates most “exceptions” to the rules.
-A certified phonetic reading instructor is qualified to teach spelling, writing, and reading on any level from pre-school to adult.
-This certification also allows teachers to offer remedial instruction that increases vocabulary, reading comprehension, and reading fluency.
+For the Phonetic Reading Specialist certificate, we present reliable phonics in a logical highly consistent manner that eliminates most “exceptions” to the rules.
+An ILN certified phonetic reading specialist is qualified to teach spelling, writing, and reading on any level from preschool to adult.
+This certification allows teachers to offer remedial instruction that increases vocabulary, reading comprehension, and reading fluency.

 ILN graduates holding TESOL certificates are currently serving Christ teaching English on every continent.
 Many nations closed to traditional missions have a great demand for teachers of American English.
 Lay people, who have completed this course, are using their English-teaching skills in their local church to reach the foreign-born in their communities.
 This teaching experience provides many opportunities to share the gospel.
 Other graduates are reaching foreign students by teaching English here in the U.S. on university campuses across the country.
 The Teaching English to Speakers of Other Languages (TESOL) program at International Language Navigators has become one of the most effective tools available for reaching internationals in the United States, and on the foreign mission field.
 Qualified and experienced instructors will introduce you to theory and methods enabling you to teach listening, speaking, reading, writing, and grammar in an interactive way to students whose native language is not English.
 After completing twelve hours of in-class course work, you will begin a TESOL practicum allowing you to teach, in a supervised environment, groups of students who are learning English as a second language.